brightboy373/Exploratory-Data-Analysis-on-Retail-Sales-for-Oasis-Infobyte/README.md

 # Exploratory Data Analysis on Retail Sales Data

 ## Project Overview:
-As a Data Analyst Intern at Oasis Infobytes,  I exploreED retail sales data to uncover patterns, trends, and insights that can help businesses make data-driven decisions.
+As a Data Analyst Intern at Oasis Infobytes,  I explored retail sales data to uncover patterns, trends, and insights that can help businesses make data-driven decisions.
 Through exploratory data analysis (EDA), we analyze customer demographics, purchasing behavior, and product performance to provide actionable recommendations.

 ## Dataset Description: